The Borderland of Sol: Plot summary

 A rash of spaceship disappearances around Earth results in a dearth of available transit, stranding Beowulf "Bey" Shaeffer on Jinx away from his love, Sharrol Janss.
 While visiting the Institute of Knowledge he runs into his old friend Carlos Wu.
 Carlos is the father of Janss' two children, a fact that he found so embarrassing that he decided to leave Earth rather than face Bey upon his expected return.
 But Bey proves perfectly happy to hear about the children, as his albinism denies him a license to have children of his own, and he and Sharrol had agreed that Carlos should act as a surrogate.

 Reconciled, Carlos mentions that he has been contacted by Sigmund Ausfaller of the Bureau of Alien Affairs, who has offered him a ride to Earth.
 Bey has had several run-ins with Ausfaller in the past; Ausfaller aims to protect human-alien relations in any way he can, and at one point he planted a bomb on Bey's alien-provided General Products' #2 hull to prevent him from stealing it and potentially causing a sticky diplomatic incident.
 Worried about what might happen to Carlos at Ausfaller's hands, he decides to accompany him on his next meeting.

 Bey, Carlos and Ausfaller meet.
 Ausfaller explains that alien passengers were aboard some of the vessels that disappeared, and he has been given the job of finding out what is going on to avoid further issues.
 His ship, the Hobo Kelly, appears to be a cargo and passenger ship, but in reality is a warship built out of a nearly invulnerable General Products' #2 hull, capable of 30G of acceleration, armed with guided missiles, an x-ray laser and smaller laser cannons.
-Additionally, of the eight ships that have disappeared to date, only two were incoming, the other six were outgoing.
-Their inbound mission should thus be safe.
+Additionally, of the eight ships that have disappeared to date, only two were incoming, the other six were outgoing; their inbound mission has the odds in its favor.